mulesoft-assets/template-sfdc2sap-product-broadcast/README.md

 			As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 			The batch job is divided in Input, Process and On Complete stages.
 			The integration is triggered by poll to Salesforce products.
 New or modified products are passed to the batch as input.
-			In the batch the material is fetched from SAP by its name.
-If it exists, its SAP product Group is resolved against SAP.
+			In the batch the material is fetched from SAP by its `ProductCode`.
+Depending on the result the product is then created or updated in SAP.
 			Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>